MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Comparison with alternatives

-The SVCB and HTTPSSVC record types closely resemble, and are inspired by, some existing record types and proposals.
+The SVCB and HTTPS RR types closely resemble, and are inspired by, some existing record types and proposals.
 A complaint with all of the alternatives is that web clients have seemed unenthusiastic about implementing